Observation Quotes And Sayings

 ~By Wilhelm Wundt ~

-~By Francis Crick ~
+~By John Buford ~

 One finds the truth by making a hypothesis and comparing observations with the hypothesis.